-Most orbital rockets, from the Saturn V that carried astronauts to the Moon in the 1960s to a modern Falcon 9 or Ariane 5 launch vehicle, are primarily covered in white.
-This is no coincidence, as this article explains.
+Most orbital rockets, from the Saturn V carrying astronauts to the Moon in the 1960s to a modern Falcon 9 or Ariane 5 launch vehicle, are primarily covered in white.
+And this is no coincidence, as this article explains.

 Rockets are predominantly white to protect the cryogenic propellants inside an orbital launch vehicle from heating up as a result of exposure to the sun’s radiation while on the launchpad and after liftoff during the vehicle’s ascent.

 Most orbital launch vehicles use propellants that are extremely cold.
 Apart from the RP-1 fuel used in the first stages of most rockets, almost all other liquid propellants are cryogenic substances that need to be stored at subzero temperatures to remain in liquid form.

 For example, liquid hydrogen used in many upper stages of orbital rockets needs to be cooled to temperatures below -253° Celsius (-423° Fahrenheit).
 Liquid oxygen, the oxidizer used with most liquid fuel types, needs to be cooled to -183° Celsius (-297° Fahrenheit).

 Once these propellants are pumped into a launch vehicle, there is no form of active cooling, so they start to warm up.
 The fact that most launch facilities are situated in regions close to the Equator with their associated warm tropical climates accelerates the heating process.

 As a result, launch service providers go to great lengths and use several techniques to make sure the propellants stay as cold as possible before liftoff at a launch site and within a rocket before and during launch (which you can learn more about in this in-depth article.)